-My goal for my photography is for it to personally connect you to the wild things of the natural world.
+My goal for my photography is for it to personally connect the viewer to the wild things of the natural world.
 I hope that in my images you can see the heart and soul of the creatures we share our planet with and that you will feel the urgency that I do conserve these species and their environment.

 My goal for anyone coming on my safaris is first to learn about and connect with the natural world.
 If you are coming with photography as a goal or on a photography specific safari, my goal is for you to learn to the technical aspects well enough that you can be comfortable and start to truly connect with your subject so that can be reflected in your work.
 If you are an advanced photographer, then I strive to share my experience in the field working with changing light, knowing and anticipating animal behavior, and connecting you with some of the best guides you will ever meet in the most spectacular locations in the world for wildlife photography.